 The partnerships created with Institutions of Higher Education (Garrett College, Allegany College, and Frostburg State University) to offer GYO programs to support our staff to pursue additional educational degrees have been very beneficial as indicated in question 5.

-This strategy has also been very beneficial in addressing the challenges associated with having a low candidate pool for hard to fill positions.
-By offering growth of its own professional teacher pipeline, GCPS has been able to partner with FSU to offer the Maryland Accelerated program for both elementary (MAT-E) and secondary (MAT-S) teacher preparation programs for career changers to earn a master's degree in teaching.
+GCPS has partnered with FSU to offer the Maryland Accelerated program for both elementary (MAT-E) and secondary (MAT-S) teacher preparation programs for career changers to earn a master's degree in teaching.
 This alternative pathway program offers a one year intensive internship program, FSU teacher prep program, and MAT-E courses.
 This partnership with FSU is in addition to our traditional educational interns from FSU.
 GCPS has been able to support this partnership with FSU in the Maryland Accelerates Program by strategically utilizing the Maryland Leads grant funding.
-This strategy has produced three current employees achieving teaching credentials for the FY25 school year.
-Of special note, two of these employees have already been hired for the 2024-2025 school year in full time teaching positions.
+This has resulted in two of our current employees achieving teaching credentials this spring.